cloudhead/nakamoto/README.md

 * `nakamoto-common`: common functionality used by all crates
 * `nakamoto-node`: a standalone light-client daemon

+## Status

+While the project is still in its infancy, the base functionality has been implemented.
+Nakamoto is able to discover peers, download and verify the longest chain and handle forks, while implementing the full header verification protocol.

+Client side block filtering (BIP 157/158) is in the works, and is the next major milestone.

+Once peer-to-peer layer encryption (BIP 151) lands in Core, it will also be implemented in Nakamoto.

+Finally, a C FFI will be implemented, to make it easy to embed the client in mobile applications.

 ## Projects goals

 * __High assurance__: the library should be thoroughly tested using modern